LAtanassov/chaosctl/README.md

 [![Build Status](https://travis-ci.org/LAtanassov/chaosctl.svg?branch=master)](https://travis-ci.org/LAtanassov/chaosctl)

-is inspired by the Netflix Simian Army and is basically proxies http traffic that randomly
+is inspired by the Netflix Simian Army and is basically http proxies that randomly
-* forwards requests or
+* forwards,
-* adds latency or
+* blocks or
-* blocks requests
+* add latency to requests
-depending rate specified.
+depending rate specified when started.

 # Help
 ```sh